Frequently Asked Questions About Our Updated Strategy

 The easiest way to be notified about funding opportunities is to subscribe to our mailing list.
 We typically market new funding opportunities at least six weeks ahead of a funding deadline.
 Our deadlines are: Feb.
 15, June 15 and Oct.
 15.

 Ready to make a difference in your community?

 Organizations like yours and individuals like you are the key to bringing health in reach for all Coloradans.
 We’re here to help you and your efforts succeed.

 Have a question about the Foundation or a grantmaking opportunity?
-Use our interactive map to connect with a program officer who focuses on the county or area you work in.
+Use our guided form to connect with a program officer who focuses on the county or area you work in.